Wildlife Photography Workshop with Darío Podestá

 Accompanied by Darío Podestá, Puerto Madryn based Biologist, and expert Wildlife Photographer, you will be able to know the behaviors of the Patagonian fauna and discover hidden places in the area, realizing breathtaking images.

 In search of the great whales, but not only: you’ll have opportunities to photograph many other animals as well, including the beautiful Chilean Flamingo.
-You will find yourself in the right places during the best light moments of the day.
+You’ll find yourself in the right places during the best daylight moments.

 Once arrived in Puerto Madryn we will meet with the group in the hotel where we will stay for three nights.
 After settling in, Darío will give an introductory speech to the workshop.
 In the afternoon, we will spot elephant seals, orcas and whales at Punta Ninfas.
 There, we will also have a great view of the cliffs at sunset.

 We will dedicate the whole day to discover and photograph the extraordinary wildlife and landscape of the peninsula.
-Visiting Doradillo Beach, Puerto Pirámides, Punta Norte, Caleta Valdés and the San Pablo Reserve.
+Visiting Doradillo Beach, Punta Norte, and Caleta Valdés.
 Whale whatching at sunset in Puerto Pirámides.

 During the third day of the workshop we will explore Punta Tombo and the Isla Escondida.